opc-cpvp/sondage-survey-external/README.md

 	- Markdown is not working (using surveyPDF.save(filename))
 	- Attachments are missing
 	- Remove menu button when finished with the bugs
+29) Set the navigation buttons to be invisble by default

 ### Postponed todo
 A) Explore survey Creator (POSTPONED)